Terms of Insurance Business Agreement

 We are covered by the Financial Services Compensation Scheme.
 You may be entitled to compensation from the scheme if we cannot meet our obligations.
 This depends on the type of business and the circumstances of the claim.
 Insurance advising and arranging is covered for 90% of the claim, without any upper limit.
 For compulsory classes of insurance, insurance advising and arranging is covered for 100% of the claim, without any upper limit.
 Further information about compensation scheme arrangements is available from the FSCS on 020 7892 7300 or by visiting www.fscs.org.uk.

-UK anti‐money laundering and Sanctions regulations require us to obtain evidence of the identity of clients for whom we act at the start of a business relationship.
-For consumers, a validated copy of your driving licence, passport or other evidence of identity is likely, together with a recent utility bill.
+UK anti-money laundering and Sanctions regulations require us to obtain evidence of the identity of clients for whom we act at the start of a business relationship.
+We routinely check anyone taking out a policy against the financial sanctions database.

 We are obliged to report to the National Crime Agency any evidence or suspicion of money laundering at the first opportunity and we are prohibited from disclosing any such report to you.